Steve Davis (scientist): Other Affiliations

-Davis co-founded two organizations related to climate change, the Climate Conservancy, a group working to assess and label consumer goods with their carbon footprints, and Near Zero, a non-profit that "...provides credible, impartial, and actionable assessment with the goal of cutting greenhouse gas emissions to near zero".
+Davis co-founded two non-profit organizations related to climate change, the Climate Conservancy, a group that pioneered product-level carbon accounting, and Near Zero, an organization that "...provides credible, impartial, and actionable assessment with the goal of cutting greenhouse gas emissions to near zero".

-Davis is on the editorial board of Environmental Research Letters.
+Davis was a Contributing Author to Working Group III (Mitigation) of the IPCC Sixth Assessment Report, and the Mitigation Chapter Lead of the 5th National Climate Assessment published in 2023.
+He also works with the Carbon accounting startup Watershed and currently serves on the Technical Council of the Science Based Targets initiative.